 I want to spend a few posts and some time on sales comp plans for early-ish stage SaaS companies (up to say $20m in ARR).
 Because almost all the sales comp plans you are going to read about, and learn about are great — for SaaS companies that are well post-Scale.
-They work great for Salesforce, or Box.
-Or for companies that are investing huge amounts in sales & marketing like Yammer did.
-But they probably won’t work for you until you are Bigger.
+That work great for Salesforce, or Box.
+Or for companies that are investing huge amounts in sales & marketing after raising $30m, $50m, $100m+ But they probably won’t work for you until you are Bigger.
 You’ll waste a ton of money and not learn enough.

-But before we get there, let me suggest one simple way to think about your sales comp plan: your top rep should be driving an M6 Convertible.
+But before we get there, let me suggest one simple way to think about your sales comp plan: your top rep should be driving an M8 Convertible, or a Tesla Model S/3 Performance, etc by the end of Year 1 on the job.
 Just the top rep. And not when you hire him or her (you want to hire hungry reps, especially to start).
 But by 12 months or so down the road.

 What do I mean?

 Well, broadly speaking here’s what you want your first real sales rep comp plan to actually accomplish:

 - The comp plan must be nominally competitive with peer companies.
 If it’s not, you won’t get the good ones.
 You can’t cut corners here.
 You’ll get candidates, but you’ll end up with dregs if you do.
 The best reps want to be paid top of market, if they do well.
 (And these days, mediocre reps want to be paid top of market even if they do so-so, see below).